Zoster (herpes zoster)

 Duration of immunity

-Transport according to National vaccine storage guidelines: Strive for 5.60 Store at +2°C to +8°C. Do not freeze.
+Transport according to National Vaccine Storage Guidelines: Strive for 5.74 Store at +2°C to +8°C. Do not freeze.
 Protect from light.

-Zostavax must be reconstituted.
+Shingrix must be reconstituted.
 Add the entire contents of the diluent container to the vial and shake until the powder completely dissolves.
 Reconstitute immediately after taking the vaccine out of the refrigerator.
-Use the reconstituted vaccine within 30 minutes.

 Public health management